 This package provides tools to convert dates to weeks and back where a week can start on any day.
 You can use this package for any of the following:

-• convert date to week starting on any day
+You can convert dates to weeks starting on any day by using

 library("aweek")